100Rashmi/bootstrap/README.md

-# bootstrap
+# This is my attempt at bootstrap

-Bootstrap framework is used to make this online store website.
+Find the page here : https://rawgit.com/100Rashmi/bootstrap/master/onlinestore-2.html